nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

 By enabling the `source.options.switch.forcePlay` config property a paused playback starts after the execution of a 'switchStream' or 'updateSource' request.
-This obviates the need for an additional play call.
+This obviates the need htmlFor an additional play call.
 To improve the overall switching behavior paused switch completion has been added, meaning a pending 'switchStream' or 'updateSource' request will be completed as the player enters the paused state.
 The related completion event either 'switchStreamSuccess' or 'updateSourceSuccess' will be emitted to the application level.